mariadesouza/cache/README.md

 ## lrucache

 The LRU cache is implemented using a doubly linked list and a hashmap.
-This makes the algorithmic complexity for retrieval from the hashmap O(1) and the add/delete operations O(1).
-This allows the It is guarded by a reader/writer mutual exclusion lock that will help prevent contention when high read rates occur concurrently.
+This makes the algorithmic complexity for retrieval from the hashmap O(1).
+If we have the address of the node, the add/delete operations on the doubly linked list are O(1).
+The cache is guarded by a reader/writer mutual exclusion lock that will help prevent contention when high read rates occur concurrently.
 Each item has an expiration.
-If an element is expired it is removed from cache.
-Each time an item is fetched from the cache it is promoted to front provided it is not expired.
+If an element has expired, it is removed from the cache.
+Each time an item is fetched from the cache it is promoted to the front provided it has not expired.
 When a new element is to be added and the cache has reached capacity, the least recently used item is removed from the cache.

 ## redisproxy

-The redisproxy package manages the connection to the cache as well as the backing Redis service instance.
+The redisproxy package manages the connection to the cache as well as the connection to the backing Redis service instance.
 The Get method will try to fetch a value from the LRU cache.
-If no value is found, it tries to get the value from the Redis server and if successful, adds it to the cache and returns the value back.
+If no value is found, it tries to get the value from the backing Redis server.
+If successful retrieved from redis, it adds it to the cache and returns the value back.
 The Redis proxy also implements a Redis client in GO that sends and receives RESP commands.

 The Redis client is not a full featured redis client.
-I have implemented the basic redis send and receive so   values can be retrieved using this package.
+I have implemented the basic redis send and receive so   values can be retrieved as required for implementation.
 I used the stdlib bufio reader and writer to send the Redis commands and receive the response.
 The package can also process SET commands.

 # Assumptions

-- The redis proxy server only currently supports GET of strings and can be expanded to handle the other data types as well as set.
-The underlying redis connection as part of the redisproxy package can handle set.
-It cannot handle complex responses like arrays yet.
+- The redis proxy server currently only supports GET of strings and can be expanded to handle the other data types as well as set.
+Note that the underlying Redis client connection as part of the redisproxy package can handle set as well.
+The current implementation cannot handle complex responses like arrays as yet.

 - I have added some test data to the Redis instance to run tests.
-The assumption is that it will have data pre-propulated by another process.
+The assumption is that it will have data pre-populated by another process.

 - When a key is not found it will return a 404 with an empty value rather than an OK with a (nil) value.